mateo19182/localRagLLM/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system using Ollama locally, with a simple GUI built using Streamlit.
 It features the ability to update a persistent vector database and uses the Llama3 7B model.
 Also integrates with Paperless-ngx for document management and easy OCR.

-Ollama need to be installed locally
+Ollama need to be installed locally.

 ## Installation